 My donor strips measured 36.675 square centimeters or slightly longer than a 12-inch ruler.
 The length of the donor strip multiplied by 200 hairs per square centimeter determines how much hair a patient can get in one procedure.
 Because my two strips included my old scar, I did not get as much hair had I left the old scar in but I still got around 6,500 total hairs.

 Creating the recipient sites

-Once the technicians are finished dissecting the strips into grafts, Dr. Huebner begins creating the recipient sites in my frontal hairline, temporal peaks, and vertex where the grafts will be placed.
+Once the technicians are finished dissecting the strips into grafts, the surgeon begins creating the recipient sites in my frontal hairline, temporal peaks, and vertex where the grafts will be placed.
 A small hypodermic needle or blade is used to create the sites and because they are so small, there will be no noticeable scar.
 The sound and feeling of the surgeon creating the recipient sites feels like someone crunching a potato chip on your head.

 Placing the grafts

 One-hair micrografts are placed in the frontal hairline to create a soft, natural appearance while larger two- and three-hair grafts are placed behind the ones to create density.
-Compared with other hair transplant surgeons, Dr. Huebner uses a multiple follicular unit that can have up to 8 hairs growing out of it to create maximum density in the vertex and crown of your head.

 Day 1 post-op

 These pics were taken of me the following morning on 11/12/2015.
 The first night after your procedure is usually the most uncomfortable part but it gradually gets better.
 The stitches are removed by my primary care physician 12 days after the surgery.